-The Company plans to adopt the new revenue standard using the full retrospective transition method when it becomes effective for the Company.
-Depending on when the Company loses its EGC status, it may be required to adopt the new revenue standard as early as its annual results for the fiscal year ending January 31, 2019, but no later than for its annual results for the fiscal year ending January 31, 2020, though early adoption is permitted.
-While the Company continues to assess the potential impacts of the new revenue standard, the Company currently expects unearned subscription revenue to decline significantly upon adoption.
+The Company currently plans to adopt the new revenue standard using the full retrospective transition method for its annual results for the fiscal year ending January 31, 2019.
+While the Company continues to assess the potential impacts of the new revenue standard, the Company currently expects unearned subscription revenue to decline upon adoption.
 Currently, as the Company's subscription offerings include software term licenses and post-contract customer support for which the Company has not established vendor specific objective evidence ("VSOE"), the entire subscription fee is recognized ratably over the term of the contract.
-However, under the new revenue standard, the requirement for VSOE for undelivered elements is eliminated and, as a result, the Company is required to identify all deliverables in a contract and recognize revenue based on each deliverable separately.
+However, under the new revenue standard, the requirement for VSOE for undelivered elements is eliminated and, as a result, the Company is required to identify all performance obligations in a contract and recognize revenue based on each performance obligation separately.
 The Company currently expects that the portion related to the software term license deliverable will be recognized upon delivery, which may result in greater fluctuations in its consolidated financial statements.
 The Company is in the process of determining the revenue recognition impact for the other deliverables of each contract.
-The Company continues to evaluate the effect that the new revenue standard will have on its consolidated financial statements and related disclosures, and preliminary assessments are subject to change.
+The Company continues to evaluate the effect that the new revenue standard will have on its consolidated financial statements and related disclosures.
+Its preliminary assessments, including whether the Company will use the full retrospective or the modified retrospective transition method, are subject to change.